 Organisation; Arc Mediation, team of 3-4 trainers

-Principal Trainer: Dr Róisín O’Shea, Dip BA (Hns) law, PhD, BL, Mediator
+Principal Trainer: Dr Róisín O’Shea, Dip BA (Hns) law, PhD, BL, (IMI Certified Mediator)

-Other Trainers include : Dr Teresa Graham, Dr Sinead Conneely BL and Shane Dempsey (IMI Certified Mediator)
+Other Trainers include : Dr Teresa Graham, Dr Sinead Conneely BL and Shane Dempsey (IMI Certified Mediator).
+All 4 trainers have attained Certified Mediator status in the Irish Professional Mediators’ Organisation.

 Region; South East and Dublin, or national when delivered online